 - Adult Patient: Vital signs are a good indicator of underlying illness.
 An adult with new hypotension (a Systolic Blood Pressure less than 90 mmHg) may have a critical problem with the heart, blood volume, infection, or other problem.
 Vital signs may be masked by medications; beta blockers and other cardiac drugs may prevent a reflex tachycardia in shock so patients may have low to normal pulse rates.
 General weakness can be a symptom of an underlying process.
 Diabetic patients and women may have atypical presentations of cardiac-related problems, such as MI. - Geriatric Patient: Minor or moderate injury in the typical adult may be very serious in the elderly; hip fractures and dislocations carry a high mortality.
 Altered mental status is not always dementia, and may represent a stroke, metabolic problem, or infection.
 Always check Blood Sugar and assess for signs of a stroke, trauma, etc. with any change in a patient's baseline mental status. - Pediatric Patient: Special needs children may require continued use of pediatric-based guidelines regardless of age and weight.
 Initial assessment should utilize the Pediatric Assessment Triangle which encompasses Appearance, Work of Breathing and Circulation to skin.
 The order of assessment may require alteration dependent on the developmental state of the pediatric patient.
-Generally the child or infant should not be separated from the caregiver unless absolutely necessary during assessment and treatment. - Refer to BLS Thresholds AG for criteria to transport via BLS. - All medications should be pushed slowly (unless otherwise indicated) and followed with a 20 mL NS flush. - When administering a fluid bolus to a patient, reassess VS and lung sounds after every 500 mL infused. - If patient has status changes or changes in complaint where another AG would be best to treat patient, transition to that AG or contact medical direction.
+Generally the child or infant should not be separated from the caregiver unless absolutely necessary during assessment and treatment. - Refer to BLS Thresholds AG for criteria to transport via BLS. - All medications should be pushed slowly (unless otherwise indicated) and followed with a 20 mL NS flush. - When administering a fluid bolus to a patient, reassess VS and lung sounds after every 500 mL infused. - If a patient has a status changes or changes in complaint where another AG would be best to treat the patient, transition to that AG or contact medical direction.

-Primary Survey (Airway, Breathing, Circulation, Disability, Exposure) Open airway as indicated Position Suction Consider use of airway adjuncts as Secondary Survey Obtain baseline vital signs Assess blood glucose as indicated OPQRST history SAMPLE history Check temperature as indicated, treat environmental hyperthermia/hypothermia indicated Administer oxygen as appropriate Assess circulatory status Control any major external bleeding Initiate chest compressions as indicated Evaluate patient responsiveness: AVPU/GCS Evaluate gross motor and sensory function in all extremities Expose patient as appropriate to the chief complaint Ongoing Reassessment Proceed to the appropriate guideline as indicated Determine need for transport, resources available, and location of most appropriate destination Reassess chief complaint, assessment findings, and response to treatment Assess vital signs at least every 5 minutes for unstable patients; every 15 minutes for stable patients
+Primary Survey (Airway, Breathing, Circulation, Disability, Exposure)

+- Open airway as indicated

+- Position

+- Suction

+- Consider use of airway adjuncts as indicated

+- Administer oxygen as appropriate

+- · Assess circulatory status

+- Control any major external bleeding

+- Initiate chest compressions as indicated

+- Evaluate patient responsiveness: AVPU/GCS

+- Evaluate gross motor and sensory function in all extremities

+- Expose patient as appropriate to the chief complaint